m-adityavardhan/FaceMaskDetection/README.md

 run **making.py** file to detect a person is wearing mask or not in real time

 ## Requirements
-install opencv and tensorflow modules before runing
+install opencv and tensorflow modules before running